 All of these things suffer from one thing: they are too ordinary - even though they might be new to you.
-In order to sell a travel story idea to an editor, you need to dig deeper and look for something unique.
+Selling story ideas to an editor means you need to dig deep and look for something unique.

 I never wrote my roundup story about Paris, but that's okay.
 When I dug deeper and learned about the underground Catacombs, I found a little-known attraction.
 I pitched the Underground Catacombs story to a few magazines and sold it twice.